Falven/CSGDAnalysis/README.md

 # CSGDAnalysis
-Analyzes rolls on csgodouble.com for patterns.
+Analyzes rolls on csgodouble.com for patterns, and runs success scenarios.